pampers6988/Kickstarter-Analysis/README.md

 # Kickstarter-Analysis
-Performing analysis on Kickstarter data
+An Analysis of Kickstarter Campaigns